MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government.md

 ## <a name="service-availability-for-each-plan"></a>Dienstverfügbarkeit nach Plan

-Jeder Office 365-Plan umfasst eine Reihe von Einzeldiensten, wie Exchange Online und SharePoint Online.
-In der folgenden Tabelle werden die Dienste dargestellt, die in jedem Office 365 US Government-Plan verfügbar sind.
+Each Office 365 plan includes a number of individual services, such as Exchange Online and SharePoint Online.
+The following table shows the services that are available in each Office 365 US Government plan.

 ||||||
 |:-----|:-----|:-----|:-----|:-----|